lorenzo85/scenarios-ica/egress-gateways-tls-origination/step3/text.md

-This means that the service entry configuration works correctly, but also that `finance.yahoo.com` does not accept requests over HTTP and therefore the server requested *curl* client to resend the request over HTTPs on `https://finance.yahoo.com/markets/crypto`.
+This means that the service entry configuration works correctly, but also that `finance.yahoo.com` does not accept requests over HTTP and therefore the server requested *curl* client to resend the request over HTTPS on `https://finance.yahoo.com/markets/crypto`.